-Recent events have changed the way in which many people look at their careers.
+Recent events have changed the way many people look at their careers.
 For starters, 63% of employees1 in a recent survey said their financial stress has increased.
 At the same time, 41% of employees2 plan to leave their job within the next year—be it for work-life balance, more money or better workplace benefits.

 Why financial wellness benefits are essential